 In the past few years, over 30 U.S. territories of Guam, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands have legally allowed the use of medical marijuana.
 Debate ensued over the conditions that warrant a patient using medical marijuana.

-Recent studies show that most people diagnosed with depression find relief by using medical marijuana.
+Many individuals diagnosed with depression report finding relief by using medical marijuana.
 Depression is a common disorder that affects over 300 million people globally, as shown by the Hope for Depression Research Foundation statistics.
 Anxiety disorders affect about 4% of the population in the U.S. alone.

-With the legalization of medical marijuana and step-up efforts to get the best treatment for depression, tests on cannabis products with tetrahydrocannabinol (THC) or cannabidiol (CBD) increased.
-Many patients are already using marijuana products to treat depression and anxiety disorders.
+With the legalization of medical marijuana and step-up efforts to get the best support for depression, tests on cannabis products with tetrahydrocannabinol (THC) or cannabidiol (CBD) increased.
+Many patients are already using marijuana products to support depression and anxiety disorders.
 However, scientific research to prove the efficacy of using medical marijuana to treat symptoms of depression is not yet conclusive.

 Can Marijuana Help Depression?